pragmagrid/tstat/week_plan/FEB_WK_3th.md

 - What goals did I accomplish

    Shorten time to process and insert into DB than previous.

    Move the visualization platform to Grafana.

    Learn how to write the documentation easy to view.

--What goals are left for the future
+- What goals are left for the future

    More exact know about aggregation function to display the data points in Grafana.

    Shorten time to process and insert into DB less than 3 min.

    Visualize the data point by each port number group and each host ip address group.
 For example, group by 80, 100~199, 200~299, etc in port and by 110.xxx.xxx.000~110.xxx.xxx.255 and etc in host.